-Even if we factor in the typical wage increase of 7.9% this year, it would still leave us with just under $50 a week for clothing, going to restaurants with friends, movies and travel – things which can cost the same in Shanghai as in the U.S.
+Even if we factor in the typical wage increase of 7.9% this year, it would still leave us with just under $50 a week for clothing, going to restaurants with friends, movies and travel — things that can cost the same in Shanghai as in the United States.

 Additional research by Charles Zhang